Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Cable or satellite providers may allow consumers to rent a box that will convert digital cable signals back to analog.
 If the cable or satellite box allows RCA-style AV inputs, three-prong with red, white, and yellow, owners may connect to an external DTV converter with the same connection option.
 These capabilities included what to look for in a gaming TV as many old consoles had the RCA style AV inputs.
 Additionally, if you are using a cable box and your picture appears fuzzy, the connection you used could be the culprit.
 To learn how to fix this you can read our article on why is my TV fuzzy.

 The final option for owners of analog TVs comes in the form of purchasing a new TV.
 These TVs already contain a digital receiver, and they often come with more capability than analog TVs.
 This increase stems from the resolution of an analog system being lower than that of a digital one.
 In addition, smart TVs are also available that allow users to watch their streaming services on the screen.
 In some cases, these smart TVs also enable them to “cast” the content from other smart electronics to the TV.
 You should also check why a curved TV would be a great option for you.
+But if you’re looking for CRT TVs for gaming, CRT TVs are still the way to go for retro games.

 Will I need a new antenna to get digital TV?